 For best-practice placement, consider linking:

-For more tips on how to write a terms and conditions document for an e-commerce website, see here for 5 reasons you need Terms and Conditions in 2023.
+👋 See here for 5 reasons you need Terms and Conditions in 2023.

 Don’t have a lawyer on hand?
-Try our Terms and Condition Generator risk-free!
+Try our Terms and Conditions Generator risk-free!
 It’s drafted by an international legal team and allows you to fully customize your clauses – allowing you to create terms and conditions that actually fit your specific business needs.